What is concrete spalling?

 Spalling is the deterioration of a concrete surface over time, with crack lines forming first, then chunks of concrete falling out as the problem advances.
 It is caused by moisture penetrating the layer of concrete covering the reinforcing steel in the beam, column, or foundation pier.
 Eventually the steel begins to rust inside the beam and, because rust is slow but very powerful expansive process, cracks appear at the surface over the reinforcing steel.
 It‘s a progressive deterioration, because the open crack allows more moisture to accelerate the corrosion--formally known as ferrous oxide scale--which opens the crack further.
 Eventually small chunks of concrete begin falling out and, if left without repair long enough, structural failure follows.

-Spalling is more prevalent along the ocean oast, where a salt mist gets blown over the surface of the beam from the ocean breeze.
-It starts appearing in oceanfront homes in the Florida Keys, for example, as early as 20-years after construction, but can happen eventually at inland homes—just much later.
+Spalling is more prevalent at homes near the Florida coast, where a salt mist gets blown over the surface of the beam from the ocean breeze.
+It starts appearing in oceanfront homes in the Florida Keys, for example, as early as 20-years after construction, but can happen eventually at inland homes—just much later at 40 to 50 years.

 Any exposed area of steel-reinforced concrete can develop spalling, including precast components like window sills (example shown below), and the concrete shell of a pool.